linediconsine/superSimpleStock/README.md

 # superSimpleStock

-I used Pandas library to structure this exercize,
+I used Pandas library and other Data science library for develop this assignment.
-I found it easy, readable and fast.

 # Files

 __Jupyter/Python__
 interactive version of superSimpleStock